Interstellar-Relay-Community/aode-relay/README.md

 - Update {anything}, the Update Anything is relayed verbatim to listening servers

 ### Configuration
-By default, all these values are set to development values
+By default, all these values are set to development values.
+These are read from the environment, or from the `.env` file in the working directory.
 ```env
 HOSTNAME=localhost:8080
 ADDR=127.0.0.1